wxnnvs/UberEatsScraper/README.md

 1. Install [Docker](https://www.docker.com/get-started/)
 2. Run `docker run --rm -it -v .:/app/countries wxnnvs/ubereats-scraper` in a dedicated folder
-3. The program will deploy automaticly
+3. The program will deploy automatically

 Results can be found in the folder you ran the container in